PhD Student • Harvard University • ralf.konietzka@cfa.harvard.edu •

 The direct contact of the Earth with the ISM, could have drastic terrestrial effects 6-7 million years ago.
 In particular, such scenario can be used to explain the cooling seen by Oxygen isotopes measured in deep sea Foraminifera.

-Insights into Star Formation and Dispersal from the Synchronization of Stellar Clocks
+Insights into star formation and dispersal from the synchronization of stellar clocks

-In collaboration with Núria Miret-Roig, João Alves, David Barrado, Andreas Burkert, Sebastian Ratzenböck
+Together with Núria Miret-Roig, João Alves, David Barrado, Andreas Burkert, Sebastian Ratzenböck

 Paper